Understanding the euphoria surrounding income trusts

 - Trusts remain unexploited by both domestic and foreign institutional investors.
 Institutional and international demand is in its infancy.

 - Bondholders may start to look at income trusts as an alternative asset class.
 Over the past few years, it has been equity investors that have moved into the income trust market.
 In the years ahead it’s retail demand could come from a completely different investor.

 - If pension plans can get over the limited liability issue, pensions could create one of the biggest demand booms ever.

 Why should you consider income trusts in your portfolio?

-In general, an income trust should represent the income portion of a portfolio.
+In general, income trust should represent the income portion of a portfolio.
 It is not designed as a growth vehicle despite some of the more recent returns.
-In fact the recent returns may be a sign that the price of income trusts may have gotten a little ahead of themselves.
+In fact, the recent returns may be a sign that the price of income trusts may have gotten a little ahead of themselves.